The Good, the Bad and the Ugly

 A positioning line should be solidly grounded.
 One that blatantly contradicts stakeholders’ perceptions will not work and could harm the brand.
 An effective line builds on indisputable strengths and potential to convey what a company is today and what it is striving to be tomorrow.

 A good positioning line provides avenues for expanding upon the extended identity elements that give the brand its full meaning.
 In doing so, it can become the lynchpin for a strong advertising and marketing campaign.

 Traditionally, a positioning statement is one sentence that defines a company and its direction.
 In this context, a positioning statement is a more thorough explanation of why a particular positioning line makes sense, fits for the company and can be applied in moving the company forward.
 If a line is difficult for the marketing team to explain, if it feels forced, it should be reworked or discarded.

 You only have a few seconds to grab someone’s attention, if that.
 Same goes for web-based marketing.
 According to a piece on Hubspot, 55 percent of the people who visit your website spend 15 seconds or less on it before they bounce.
 When you only get a second or two, your tagline can make a difference.
 Will it be a good difference or a not-so-good one?

 “No man can walk out on his own story.”

-I love that quote from the film “Rango,” spoken by The Spirit of the West (watch the full clip), who looks and sounds an awful lot like Clint Eastwood as Blondie (a.k.a. the Man with No Name) in his spaghetti westerns, like “The Good, The Bad & The Ugly.”
+I love that quote from the film “Rango,” spoken by The Spirit of the West (watch the clip beginning at 2:07), who looks and sounds an awful lot like Clint Eastwood as Blondie (a.k.a. the Man with No Name) in his spaghetti westerns, like “The Good, The Bad & The Ugly.”

 What it’s all about.
 What your company values, stands for or believes in.
 What the culture is like.
 Whether your organization is playful, professional, cocky, welcoming… these are all things that can come through in a tagline.